Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

   + Enable the *Do not create duplicates* toggle to automatically exclude existing offers from the creation process.

-    > [Info] Be aware that, if you deactivate the *Do not create duplicates* toggle, existing offers are created again, an automatically generated SKU is assigned to them and they exist in addition to the original offers.
+    > [Info] Note that if you disable the *Do not create duplicates* toggle, existing offers will be recreated, they will be assigned an automatically generated SKU and they will exist in addition to the original offers.

 4. Click the button [CONTINUE] in the bottom right corner.